Quantum circuits cannot control unknown operations

 which is exactly the matrix representation of the control-$U$ gate.
-Thus, given a device that implements $U$, the interferometer effectively turns it into a device that implements $\id_d \oplus U$.
-In short, quantum circuits only allow for extensions of the kind $U \mapsto \id \otimes U$, while the extension $U \mapsto \id_d \oplus U$ is also physically realizable.

-Other examples of physical systems in which such an extension can be implemented include time-bins \cite{brendel99}, electronic levels of atoms \cite{chaudhury07} and photonic orbital angular momentum \cite{krenn13}.
+We stress again that $U$ is still completely unknown, but the physical operation $U_{\text{physical}}$ is not -- some of its eigenvalues are known -- and therefore the theorem does not apply to it.

+This knowledge about a subspace in which the physical unitary acts trivially is not a particularity of this photonic implementation, but rather it must be present in any physical implementation of a quantum gate, since every physical operation acts non-trivially only on a limited region of space and time, limited number of electronic or nuclear levels, frequency modes, and so on.

-In general, by exploiting multi-level systems, it is possible to extend a unitary to $\id_{d'} \oplus U$ for an arbitrary dimension $d'$.
-Note that a one-dimensional extension is sufficient to implement a control-$U$ using the scheme of Ref.~\cite{kitaev95}.
-This is possible because the scheme allows controlling unitaries as long as one eigenvector and the corresponding eigenvalue is known, which is the case for $1\oplus U$.
+In general, knowing that the physical implementation of a unitary $U$ acts trivially on a $d'$-dimensional subspace allows one to write it as $\id_{d'} \oplus U$; in fact, even a one-dimensional extension $1\oplus U$ allows one to implement a control-$U$ using the scheme of Ref.~\cite{kitaev95}, because one eigenvector and the corresponding eigenvalue of $1\oplus U$ are known.

-Our results have profound implications for quantum algorithms in which the quantum operations themselves are used as variables.
-The framework of quantum circuits has to be extended in this respect, since it only allows one to apply unknown operations on subsystems, while accessing subspaces is necessary to implement the control-$U$.
-Taking this into account is paramount to fully appreciate the importance of quantum algorithms that rely on estimating the properties of an unknown operation such as Kitaev's \cite{kitaev95} and DQC1's trace estimation \cite{knill98}.
-Furthermore, the scheme presented could also be used to simplify the implementation of the control-$U$ gate even when the unitary in question is known.
+This is similar to the implicit knowledge that physical operations only act on a limited number of \emph{subsystems}.
+In the quantum circuit model, this is taken into account by adding additional wires, which corresponds to the map $U \mapsto \id \otimes U$.
+Therefore, a natural way of accounting for the fact that physical operations act only on restricted \emph{subspaces} would be to consider a generalized circuit model that allows extensions of the form $U \mapsto \id \oplus U$.

+Our results have profound implications for quantum algorithms that rely on estimating properties of unknown unitaries.
+Taking into account the fact that unitaries can be applied to subspaces, it becomes possible to use algorithms such as DQC1 trace estimation~\cite{knill98} and Kitaev's phase estimation~\cite{kitaev95} with unknown unitaries, which would be impossible in the quantum circuit framework.
+Note that, however, Kitaev's algorithm is not efficient when used on blackboxes, since it must compute the unitaries $U^{2^{k}}$, and this requires an exponential amount of copies of $U$.

+Furthermore, the scheme presented could also be used to simplify the implementation of the control-$U$ gate even when the unitary in question is known, since adding control in the traditional way incurs in a constant overhead \cite{barenco95} that, while irrelevant in complexity theory, is usually important for physical implementations.
+One concrete example would be using the setup of Fig.~\ref{fig:polcontrol} to approximate the Jones polynomial with DQC1~\cite{shor08}.